 Again 4π is a constant term.
 So, we can finally write,

-Where ε is the permittivity of medium.
-So, finally we can say the force acting between two electrically charged bodies depends on the permittivity of the medium in which the bodies are placed.
+Where ε is the permittivity of the medium.
+So, finally, we can say the force acting between two electrically charged bodies depends on the permittivity of the medium in which the bodies are placed.

 Permittivity of Water

 The relative permittivity of water is 80.
-Hence, the absolute permittivity of water is 80 times of that of a vacuum space.
+Hence, the absolute permittivity of water is 80 times that of vacuum space.

 Relative Permittivity of Air

 The relative permittivity of the air is 1.0006.
 Besides this, we have considered relative permittivity of a vacuum space as 1.
-Since, 1.0006 very nearly equals to 1.
-We can say the permittivity of air is the same as that of a vacuum space.
+Since 1.0006 very nearly equals to 1.
+We can say the permittivity of air is the same as that of vacuum space.

 For example, let us consider a molecule sodium chloride.
 The sodium chloride molecule has an ionic bond between positive Na+ ion and negative Cl– ion.
 Obviously we can consider the Na+ ion as a positively charged body.
 On the other hand, we can consider the Cl– ion as a negatively charged body.
-Due to the coulombic force acting between these two oppositely charged bodies the Na+ ion and Cl– ion are attached together in the air.
+Due to the coulombic force acting between these two opposite charges Na+ and Cl– ions are attached together in the air.
 But when we dissolve sodium chloride salt in water, this coulombic force becomes 80 times weaker.
 Because the relative permittivity of water is 80.
 So, this weak attraction force no longer can attach the Na+ and Cl– ions together.
-As a result they de-touch from each other and stay in the water in the form of individual Na+ and Cl– ions.
+As a result, they de-touch from each other and stay in the water in the form of individual Na+ and Cl– ions.